cloudevents/spec/discovery.md

   provided to the Discovery Endpoint, for example, during an "import" type of operation.
 In these "import" cases the attribute is REQUIRED to be in the client's request.
-However, in cases where the Service has no associated `id` that needs to be retained, this attribuet MUST NOT be present in the client's request.
+However, in cases where the Service has no associated `id` that needs to be retained, this attribute MUST NOT be present in the client's request.

   Whether a change to a Service would result in changing of the Service's